szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 - We use CICD, just like everyone else

-- We use monitoring, probably more than you do
+- We use monitoring, probably more than some software engineers

-- We use containers, maybe more than you do
+- We use containers, maybe more than some software engineers

--  We use databases, a lot more than you do
+-  We use databases, a lot more than most software engineers

 ##What makes data engineering its own thing